Flour de Liz

 Cornstarch - The cornstarch creates the perfect cookie texture, but it can be replaced with additional flour if needed.

-Size Adjustments - For small Creme Egg Cookies, you can instead use mini creme eggs and wrap them in about 10-12 grams of dough.
+Size Adjustments - For small Cadbury Creme Egg Cookies, you can instead use mini creme eggs and wrap each one in about 10-12 grams of dough.
 For slightly larger cookies but not the size of a full creme egg, you can carefully cut the frozen creme eggs in half and use about 20 grams of dough.

 Butter, sugar, and brown sugar in a textured stainless steel mixing bowl with a handle.